mcp-rune 0.107.0

 message: issues.join('; '),

-suggestion: 'Extend deal dates to encompass all rights'
+suggestion: 'Extend project dates to encompass all task due dates'

 }